Abakaliki: Population

-The last known population of Abakaliki was 915,438(year 2019).
-This was 0.253% of total Nigerian population.
-If population growth rate would be same as in period 2006–2015 (+15.31%/year), it is estimated that the population of Abakaliki as at 2021 is about 1,179,280.
+The last known population of Abakaliki was 223,000 (year 2022).
+The population of the metro area was estimated to be 662,000 (year 2023).

 Demographics

 Abakaliki is generally populated by the Igbo people.
 Abakaliki is predominantly populated by the Northeastern Igbo of the Afikpo-Abakaliki axis.
-Abakaliki is also use to refer to people of old Abakaliki political block comprising Ohaukwu-Ishielu-Izzi-Ezza-Ikwo.
+Abakaliki is also used to refer to people of old Abakaliki political block comprising Ohaukwu-Ishielu-Izzi-Ezza-Ikwo.

+Climate

+The dry season in Abakaliki is hot, muggy, and partially cloudy while the wet season is warm, welcoming, but overcast.
+The temperature rarely falls below 58°F or rises over 92°F throughout the year, often fluctuating between 65°F and 89°F.

 Infrastructure

 Abakaliki lies at the intersection of the Enugu, Afikpo and Ogoja Roads.
 Abakaliki also hosts a Federal hospital, which has largely contributed to the affordability of public healthcare delivery in the city and the state.
-There has been massive infrastructural developments ongoing in the urban center; these include road construction, shopping malls and market places, trans-Sahara fly-over bridges at presco and spera-in-deo junctions amongst others.
+There have been massive infrastructural developments ongoing in the urban center in recent years; these include road construction, shopping malls and market places, trans-African Highway fly-over bridges at Presco and Spera-in-Deo junctions, amongst others.